Mluna111/WindChill-Calculator-API/README.md

 <h2>Description</h2>
 Project consists of a Wind Chill Calculator API that takes in a temperature and windspeed and returns the calculated temperature.
-Created to learn more about creating APIs.
+Created to learn more about APIs.
 <br />